KiandaBPM/docs/content/docs/platform/pages/link.md

 typora-root-url: ..\..\..\..\static
 ---

-A **Link dashboard widget** can be used to create a button link on a dashboard page that initiates a new process instance (by bringing the user straight into the first form of a particular process), links to another dashboard or links to an external URL.
+A **Link dashboard widget** can be used to create a button link on a dashboard page that initiates a new process instance (by bringing the user straight into the first form of a particular process), links to another dashboard or links to an external website.